What is SIEM? Security Information & Event Management 101

 Common Attacks a SIEM Could Spot

-We've mentioned that SIEM can look over data and spot unusual or troublesome behavior.
+We've mentioned that SIEM can look over data and spot unusual or troublesome behaviour.
 What exactly could a tool like this find?

 SIEM solutions have been useful in spotting: